Link Posting Jobs

 Even then you’re lucky to recoup the investment.

-LinkPostingJobs.com claim you don’t have to sell, advertise or do affiliate marketing.
+LinkPostingJobs.com claim you don’t have to sell, advertise or do any affiliate marketing.

-But it’s all about selling, and advertising and it is indeed affiliate marketing.
+But it’s all about selling and advertising and it is indeed affiliate marketing that you end up having to do to make money with this offer.

-True link posting involves paying for ad spots in the hope that someone clicks on the ad and actually buys something.
+True link posting involves paying for ad spots in the hope that someone clicks on the ad and actually buys some kind of offer.

 Your profit is what’s left after paying for these ad spots.